-Our neurosurgeons use high magnification microscopes and high-resolution imaging to remove AVMs and repair fistulas while minimizing damage to surrounding areas and neurological structures within the brain and spine.
+Our neurosurgeons use high-magnification microscopes and high-resolution imaging to remove AVMs and repair fistulas.
+This minimizes damage to surrounding areas and neurological structures within the brain and spine.

 Emergency Diagnosis and Response

 Many cerebrovascular diseases aren’t diagnosed until after a serious complication occurs.
 Our team is the region's leading resource for brain health emergencies, including stroke.
 Speed of treatment is critical for recovery, and our policies and processes for stroke care have been recognized by The Joint Commission.